 The neighborhood currently has an average income demographic profile and the outlook for the neighborhood is for relatively average performance with modest improvement over the next few years.
 Overall, the neighborhood is stable to growing and in good overall condition with stable to increasing values.
 As a result, the demand for existing development is expected to be average.
 Generally, the neighborhood is expected to maintain a slow stable growth pattern in to the foreseeable future.

 SITE ANALYSIS

 Location

-The subject parcel is located along the south side of Ann Street, the west side of Madison Street and the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 111 Ann Street.
+The subject parcel is located at the northeast corner of Madison Street and East Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 200 Madison Street.

 Access